EternalCodeTeam/EternalCore/README.md

 - EternalCore fully supports Minecraft's latest minor versions starting from 1.17 onwards, including 1.18 and beyond!
 - It requires **Java 17 or higher** to operate optimally.
 For older versions of Java, the plugin's performance might be affected.
+- If you have any questions, perhaps you will find a solution to them in our [documentation](https://docs.eternalcode.pl/eternalcore/introduction.html), you can also ask us about it on [discord](https://discord.gg/FQ7jmGBd6c).

 ## :hammer_and_wrench: Development Builds